SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Methods

 \subsection{Learning and training losses}

-EquiTrack is fully differentiable, yet we find that end-to-end training suffers from vanishing gradients through the E-CNN $\Phi$, making the training of $\Psi$ slow and unstable.
-We therefore train $\Psi$ and $\Phi$ separately and combine them at inference.
+EquiTrack is fully differentiable, yet end-to-end training suffers from vanishing gradients through $\Phi$ (due to the gated nonlinearities \cite{weiler_3d_2018}), making the training of $\Psi$ unstable.
+Thus, we train $\Psi$ and $\Phi$ separately and combine them at inference.

 The denoiser $\Psi$ is trained to undo the effects of a given operator $\zeta$ (described later in this section) by minimising the L2 loss: $\mathcal{L}_\Psi = \sum_{x\in\Omega} \| I(x) - \Psi(\zeta(I(x)))\|^2$.